Undergraduate Course: Popular Culture in the Ancient World (CLGE10007)

 ||Students will receive written feedback on their coursework, and will have the opportunity to discuss that feedback further with the Course Organiser during their published office hours or by appointment.

 On completion of this course, the student will be able to:

-- understand, evaluate and utilise a variety of ancient source material, literary, visual and material, as well as comparative and theoretical literature;
+- demonstrate, by way of coursework and examination as required, an ability to understand, evaluate and utilise a variety of ancient source material, literary, visual and material, as well as comparative and theoretical literature;

-- identify, read, analyse and reflect critically upon relevant scholarship as well as skills in independent research;
+- demonstrate, by way of coursework and examination as required, an ability to identify, read, analyse and reflect critically upon relevant scholarship as well as skills in independent research;

 - demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.

 |Burke, P. (2009) Popular Culture in Early Modern Europe.
 3rd edition.
 Farnham.|

 Clarke, J. R. (2003) Art in the Lives of Ordinary Romans: Visual Representation and Non-Elite Viewers in Italy, 100 BC- AD 315.
 London.

 Forsdyke, S. (2012) Slaves Tell Tales and Other Episodes in the Politics of Popular Culture in Ancient Greece.
 Princeton.